McKean Township History

-Next day, the mail carrier would come back to Fredonia to stay overnight and on to Lancaster the next day.
+The next day, the mail carrier would come back to Fredonia to stay overnight and on to Lancaster the next day.

-People did not have stamps or envelopes but would fold the paper to resemble an envelope and gave the mail carrier twenty-five cents for each letter.
+People did not have stamps or envelopes but would fold the paper to resemble an envelope and give the mail carrier twenty-five cents for each letter.
 Not many letters were written in those days.

 Life in Fredonia update: 1984

 Life in Fredonia and the life of Highwater, both in the McKean Township area, are still busy today with the robust of friendly people.
-The area has a population of approximately 1197 people, 15 merchants, three churches, one general store, one private school, and the area still continues to grow with a strong township government.
+The area has a population of approximately 1197 people, 15 merchants, three churches, one general store, and one private school, and the area still continues to grow with a strong township government.

 (2000 population of 1512)